alchemy-fr/Phraseanet-Docs/en/Admin/TaskManager.rst

     <status mask="1x0xxxx" />
-    status-bit number 4 is set to 0 AND status-bit number 6 is set 1 (please note sb 0 to 3 are reseved to Phraseanet so the xxxx at the end of attribute <status mask> remain the same)
+    status-bit number 4 is set to 0 AND status-bit number 6 is set 1 (please note sb 0 to 3 are reseved to Phraseanet so the xxxx at the end of attribute)

 - The value of a text field: